kasyap-pasumarthy/ECE-563-Project-3/Readme.md

 To run the simulator, type 'make' in console to run the Makefile and compile the code.
 Once that's done, give command line inputs as follows:

 sim <S> <N> <BLOCKSIZE> <L1_size> <L1_ASSOC> <L2_SIZE> <L2_ASSOC> <tracefile>
-o S: Scheduling Queue size.
+ S: Scheduling Queue size.
-o N: Peak fetch, dispatch, and issue rate. o BLOCKSIZE: Positive integer.
+ N: Peak fetch, dispatch, and issue rate.
+ BLOCKSIZE: Positive integer.
 Block size in bytes.
-(Same block size for all caches in the memory hierarchy.) o L1_SIZE: Positive integer.
-L1 cache size in bytes. o L1_ASSOC: Positive integer.
-L1 set-associativity (1 is direct-mapped). o L2_SIZE: Positive integer.
+(Same block size for all caches in the memory hierarchy.)
+ L1_SIZE: Positive integer.
+L1 cache size in bytes.
+ L1_ASSOC: Positive integer.
+L1 set-associativity (1 is direct-mapped).
+ L2_SIZE: Positive integer.
 L2 cache size in bytes.
-L2_SIZE = 0 signifies that there is no L2 cache. o L2_ASSOC: Positive integer.
-L2 set-associativity (1 is direct-mapped). o tracefile: is the filename of the input trace.
+L2_SIZE = 0 signifies that there is no L2 cache.
+ L2_ASSOC: Positive integer.
+L2 set-associativity (1 is direct-mapped).
+ tracefile: is the filename of the input trace.
 Note:
-BLOCKSIZE, L1_siz
+BLOCKSIZE, L1_SIZE, L1_ASSOC, L2_SIZE, L2_ASSOC are 0 if no data caches are modeled.

 (<tracefile> is the filename of the input trace.)